CocktailJS/traits-decorator/README.md

 ```

 ###as({alias: {}, excludes: []})
 Applicable to Trait definition in '@traits'.
-It will apply aliases and excluded method from the Trait
+It will apply aliases and excluded methods from the Trait

 ```js
 @traits( TExample:as({alias: {baz: 'parentBaz'}, excludes:['foo', 'bar'] }) )